 The establishment of any disputes in relation to the provisions of this article suspends the participation of the team involved in the Program with immediate effect.

-ARTICLE THIRTEEN – INTELLECTUAL AND INDUSTRIAL PROPERTY
+ARTICLE TWELVE – INTELLECTUAL AND INDUSTRIAL PROPERTY

 The intellectual and industrial property of the Projects belongs to the Participants who developed and presented them.